femou1/pb-handbooks/pet_handbook.md

 * Marshalls and Elite Respondents can schedule for up to **14** days in advance.

-* An Elite Respondent may only host every **48** hours (start of one to start of another one)
+* An Elite Respondent may only host every **48** hours (start of one to start of another one).

+* An Elite Respondent may only schedule **5** days in advance and may only have **2** events scheduled simultaneously.

 * PET, PBST and TMS hosts are not permitted to host an event 1 hour before and after a PET Operation MEGA, a PBST MEGA training or a TMS MEGA raid.

 Every hosts are expected to follow these hosting rules.
 Specialists and above have the authority to end a patrol early or postpone it should it violate said rules.
-Specialists also have the ability to override the cooldown in rare cases.
+Specialists also can override the cooldown in rare cases.

 [/details]